Grammarly Pro Review for ESL Professionals (Formerly Premium, 2026 Update)

 What are the most common Grammarly complaints?

-The most frequent complaints are: suggestions that make casual messages sound overly formal, frequent false flags on technical or industry-specific vocabulary, no offline mode for confidential work, and the perception that Premium is expensive relative to the free tier.
+The most frequent complaints are: suggestions that make casual messages sound overly formal, frequent false flags on technical or industry-specific vocabulary, no offline mode for confidential work, and the perception that Pro is expensive relative to the free tier.
 For non-native professionals, the biggest frustration is that Grammarly defaults to American English idioms that can confuse international colleagues.

 Can I see a Grammarly review sample or before-and-after?

 Here is a typical before-and-after.
 Before: 'Regarding the matter discussed in the meeting, I wanted to follow up on the action items that were mentioned.'
-After Grammarly Premium: 'I am following up on the action items from our meeting.'
+After Grammarly Pro: 'I am following up on the action items from our meeting.'
 The rewrite cuts word count by half while preserving meaning.
 Tone detection would also flag the original as overly passive and suggest a more direct opening.

 Is Grammarly free version good enough?